Arquímedes Puccio: The Puccio Clan

 He was held captive for 11 days, bound hand and foot and hooded in the bathtub on the first floor, with the bathroom's curtain closed.
 His family, owner of the supermarket chain Tanti, paid a rescue fee of US$250,000 ($663,582.90 as of 2019).
-Even though his family paid for the freedom of his son, Manoukian was murdered on 30 July 1982, being shot three times on the head.
+Even though his family paid for the freedom of his son, Manoukian was murdered on 30 July 1982, being shot three times in the head.
 His corpse was thrown away in a river close to Escobar.
 His remains were found months later in Benavídez.